 We are subject to risks and uncertainties as a result of the novel coronavirus pandemic ("COVID-19").
-The extent of the impact of the COVID-19 pandemic on our business is highly uncertain as responses to the pandemic can change quickly and information is rapidly evolving.
-We considered the impact of COVID-19 on the assumptions and estimates used to determine the results reported and asset valuations as of March 31, 2021.
+The extent of the impact of the COVID-19 pandemic on our business is highly uncertain as responses to the pandemic can change quickly and information is continuing to evolve, including regarding the Delta variant of COVID-19.
+We considered the impact of COVID-19 on the assumptions and estimates used to determine the results reported and asset valuations as of June 30, 2021.